mdaya/hla_la_typing/README_dockerfile_creation.txt

 instead of the v1.01 archived release, in order to get the fix for the --samtools_T flag

-At the bottom of the Dockerfile, commands to copy the two calling bash scripts to /usr/local/bin, were added
+At the bottom of the Dockerfile, aa command to copy the calling bash scripts to /usr/local/bin, was added